 Outschool offers classes in real-time, ranging from short (from less than 30 minutes) to semester long classes for students through 18 years old via Zoom.
 Students interact live with teachers and students from around the globe.

-You pay per class.
+You pay per class (or for a session of classes).
 There are no registration fees, registration process, or long term commitments to take classes at Outschool.

 Why My Family Loves Outschool